jaywardell/PersonalLog/README.md

 * JournalArchive: maintains the files for the entries
 * SearchArchive: maintains a search index matching words to the entries where they can be found
 * Journal: acts as an interface for the model layer, loading entries from the archiver, converting them to view models, filtering results based on the search string, passing on CRUD operations to the archiver and indexer

+I chose to only use local storage, mainly because I wanted to make this app 100% open source and I didn't want to end up sharing credentials on github.
+If you wanted to make a cloud-based version of this, it would be easy enough by just writing a different archiver.

 ### Controller Layer
 The TopViewController is loaded at startup by the SceneDelegate.
 It maintains a layout composed of 3 smaller view controllers.
 Only the list of entries is implemented as a classic UIKit view controller.
 The others are UIHostingControllers.